dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 In this option, `System.Reactive` would continue to be the package through which core Rx functionality is used, but we would add new NuGet packages for each UI framework we wish to support.
 All of the UI-framework-specific functionality that's in `System.Reactive` would be copied into these new packages.
 The types would remain in the relevant targets of `System.Reactive` too, but would be marked as `[Obsolete]`, with the long term plan being to remove then [as soon as is acceptable](#minimum-acceptable-path-for-breaking-changes).

-It's not clear yet whether we would need to define brand new types in these new frameworks, or use type forwarders.
-I'm not sure if it's possible to deprecate use of a type through a type forwarder, but not have it be deprecated if you use it directly.
-I _think_ you can't but need to check.
+We would need to define brand new types in these new frameworks to replace the ones that will ultimately be removed.
+We can't use type forwarders because it's not possible to deprecate use of a type through a type forwarder, but not have it be deprecated if you use it directly.

 This also has a similar unresolved question around `ThreadPoolScheduler` was was discussed in [option 4](#option-4-systemreactive-remains-the-primary-package-and-becomes-a-facade).